Arizona vs. Alabama Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Arizona Performance Insights

-- The Wildcats are outscoring opponents by 25.9 points per game with a +233 scoring differential overall.
-They put up 92.9 points per game (second in college basketball) and allow 67 per outing (84th in college basketball).
+- The Wildcats have a +233 scoring differential, topping opponents by 25.9 points per game.
+They're putting up 92.9 points per game to rank second in college basketball and are allowing 67 per outing to rank 84th in college basketball.

-- Arizona makes 8.2 three-pointers per game (123rd in college basketball), while its opponents have made 8 on average.
+- Arizona makes 8.2 three-pointers per game (123rd in college basketball) compared to its opponents' 8.
+It shoots 38.9% from deep while its opponents hit 34.3% from long range.

-- The Wildcats score 109.7 points per 100 possessions (eighth in college basketball), while giving up 79.1 points per 100 possessions (12th in college basketball).
+- The Wildcats average 109.7 points per 100 possessions on offense (eighth in college basketball), and give up 79.1 points per 100 possessions (12th in college basketball).

-- Arizona has committed 1.6 fewer turnovers per game than its opponents, averaging 12.7 (253rd in college basketball action) while forcing 14.3 (61st in college basketball).
+- Arizona has won the turnover battle by 1.6 turnovers per game, committing 12.7 (253rd in college basketball play) while forcing 14.3 (61st in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.